BrilliantDeviation7/Discord-Math-Games/README.md

 # Discord Math Games Bot by BDimension7

-This Discord bot brings the AoPS Reaper game to Discord with some additional features.
+This Discord bot brings the AoPS Reaper game to Discord with additional features:

+- Point donations
+- Dueling
+- Lifetime leaderboard

-The code currently uses the @replit/database package to store player and game info.
+The @replit/database package stores player and game info.<br>
-The bot is currently hosted on [Repl.it](replit.com) and is written in JavaScript.
+The bot is hosted on [Repl.it](replit.com) and written in JavaScript.